 Advancing gender equity means working everyday to ensure women and girls everywhere have the same opportunities as their male counterparts, but also guaranteeing they lead violence-free lives.
 However, this work must be done from an intersectional lens, which means leaving no girl or woman behind due to her race, socioeconomic status, nationality, legal situation, religion or sexual orientation.

-Since GAP launched in 2014, many staff, writers, editors, and interns have worked on making this important and impactful resource that translates research into action.
-Special thanks to the following: Lameya Ahmed, Sara Arman, Aimee Bell-Pasht, Danielle Boudrow, Kerry Conley, Cici Coquillette, Mayumi Cornejo, Sarah Jacobs, Jackie Jahn, Joshua Jeong, Jessica Lieberman, Grace Liu, Heidi Liu, Inmaculada Macias-Alonso, MaryRose Mazzola, Leah Meadows, Danni Melton, Supriya Misra, Sahitya Raja, Snigdha Shahi, Blair Uhlig and Tina Wei
+Since GAP launched in 2014, many staff, writers, editors, and interns have worked on this important and impactful resource that translates research into action.
+GAP would not be in existence without the vision and tireless dedication of longtime GAP Manager Anisha Asundi.
+We also extend our special thanks to Lameya Ahmed, Jessica Angel, Sara Arman, Aimee Bell-Pasht, Abigail Bliss, Danielle Boudrow, Sophie Bravo, Sunaina Chatterjee, Kerry Conley, Cici Coquillette, Mayumi Cornejo, Sarah Jacobs, Jackie Jahn, Joshua Jeong, Jessica Lieberman, Grace Liu, Heidi Liu, Inmaculada Macias-Alonso, MaryRose Mazzola, Leah Meadows, Danni Melton, Supriya Misra, Sahitya Raja, Snigdha Shahi, Merrit Stüven, Blair Uhlig, and Tina Wei.